Explore your passion

 Changing perceptions of apprenticeships

-The Your passion marketing campaign is designed to shift attitudes around skilled careers and demonstrate the opportunities and careers that come from undertaking apprenticeships and traineeships.
+The campaign builds on the momentum of the your passion campaign run during 2019 which started to raise awareness and change perceptions around the opportunities and careers that come from undertaking apprenticeships and traineeships.

 Why do we need a campaign?

 In 2017, the Skilling Australia Foundation released Perceptions are not reality (PDF).
 Demonstrating a disconnect between the perceptions and realities of vocational education, the report generated the idea to run a marketing campaign to change perceptions of apprenticeships.

 We started to conduct our own research in late 2018, Changing attitudes towards skilled careers, October 2018 (PDF), to gain a better understanding of what South Australians thought of apprenticeships.
 Over the last year awareness and perceptions have improved, however, more needs to be done.

 There remains a general push to attend university.

 Apprenticeships are good for people who didn’t really like school and those who were better at hands-on work.

 Apprenticeships are what you do if you want to become skilled in a trade such as hospitality, hairdressing, plumbing or electrical.

 Apprenticeships and vocational education offer fewer options than university.